christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 - TODO explain similarities with Raft Log Buffer
 - TODO if reasonable, list algos

-### Simplified API for Apache Ratis

-> This should already be covered in previous sections (cluster management + state machine)

-- StateMachineProviders
-- PartitionInfo
-- ClusterManager

 ### Partitioning using Multi-Raft Groups

 - Basic vertical partitioning by stream, no sharding